 The challenges facing food production today have never been greater; food security, sustainability, nutrition, and food waste mean the industry requires confident, innovative thinkers, able to respond to the challenges of these global food security and sustainability issues.

-With our BSc (Hons) Food Science and Technology degree, you will gain an in-depth knowledge of the food industry by studying core modules in food science, sustainability, research project design, new product development and much more.
+You will gain an in-depth knowledge of the food industry by studying core modules in food science, sustainability, research project design, new product development and much more.

 The course has been carefully designed with input from industry to ensure that you understand the science behind food production, while developing the practical skills required to address productivity, profitability and growth.